Thoughts from the Introduction to Python Workshop at UH Manoa

 I wanted this to be a hands-on workshop of the basic concepts needed to use Python for research.
 Participants who complete the workshop should be able to use Python to gather data from one or more files, process the data, run an analysis, make publication quality figures, and save the output.
 Most importantly, I wanted participants to know what they should type into Google to learn more about Python.

 The class is based on a mixture of the Software Carpentry lessons Plotting and Programming in Python (under development) and Programming with Python.
 However, I use temperature data from Berkeley Earth instead of the Gapminder and inflammation data used by Software Carpentry.
-For example, our goal for the second day of the workshop was to reproduce this figure for average temperature variation in Hawaii from the website:
+For example, our goal for the second day of the workshop was to reproduce the figure for average temperature variation in Hawaii from the Berkeley Earth website.

 On the last day, we finished with some code that processed a list of country